LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Shot shells have another advantage: their pellets will not fly through wall after wall like rifle or pistol bullets risking innocent by-standers.
 While they will go through a standard sheetrock interior wall, they usually will not significantly penetrate the next wall on the room’s other side.
 A major consideration for apartment dwellers and homeowners alike since a gun owner is legally liable for every shot they fire.

 Slug shells contain a single heavy lead projectile that looks much like the bullets used during the American Civil War.
 Originally designed for big game hunting, slugs are devastating projectiles that make large, ragged holes in a target.
 One slug in an assailant’s chest cavity can stop a fight instantly.
 They will penetrate walls and doors with ease, which requires caution when fired.

 Shotguns are made with several different action types: break-open, pump, lever-action, and semi-automatic.

 Break-opens are the simplest and easiest to use.
 Just push the locking lever to one side, tip the barrel(s) down and drop a shell into the firing chamber(s).

 Semi-automatics do not require the user to manually cycle the action to move rounds from the magazine into the firing chamber.
-Just press the trigger and the gun’s mechanism uses the energy released during firing to operate the action.
+Just press the trigger and the gun’s mechanism uses the energy released during firing to complete the action.
 They fire one round for each trigger press until either the user stops or the ammunition is exhausted.
-They are not machineguns and cannot fire in bursts.
+They are not machine guns and cannot fire in bursts.